Bachelor of Psychological Science (Honours)

 - Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of IELTS 6 (no component lower than 6.0) / TOEFL (Internet Based) 74 (no component less than 18) / Pearson PTE Academic 52 (no component less than 52); or

-- Satisfactory completion of James Cook University Singapore English Language Preparatory Program (ELPP); or
+- Satisfactory completion of relevant level/s of James Cook University Singapore English Language Preparatory Program (ELPP); or

 - Successful completion of other qualifications completed in English Language deemed comparable to Australian standards on a case-by-case basis in accordance to JCU admissions guidelines